 Prior to the Reverse Recapitalization, on April 8, 2013, the Company issued 10-year warrants to purchase units of the Company's most senior equity equal to 0.50% of the Company's fully diluted equity at the time of exercise in connection with certain note purchase agreements.
 As of December 31, 2019, these warrants were exercisable into 271,439 shares of the Company's most senior equity, Series C Preferred Stock, at a fixed exercise price of \$1.97 per share.
-On August 11, 2020, in connection with the Company's issuance of Series D Preferred Stock, these warrants became exercisable into 320,441 shares of the Company's most senior equity, Series C Preferred Stock, at a fixed exercise price of \$1.97 per share.
+On August 11, 2020, in connection with the Company's issuance of Series D Preferred Stock, these warrants became exercisable into 320,441 shares of the Company's most senior equity, Series D Preferred Stock, at a fixed exercise price of \$1.97 per share.

 Prior to the Reverse Recapitalization, the Company classified its Preferred Stock warrants as a liability on its consolidated balance sheet because the warrants are freestanding financial instruments that may have required to the Company to transfer assets upon exercise.
 The liability associated with each of these warrants was initially recorded at fair value upon the issuance date of each warrant and is subsequently remeasured to fair value as a component of other income (expense), net in the consolidated statement of operations and comprehensive loss.
-Upon the closing of the Reverse Recapitalization (see Note 1), and as pursuant to the Merger Agreement, all of the outstanding Clene Nanomedicine Preferred Stock was converted to the Company's Common Stock and the Clene Nanomedicine Preferred Stock warrants to purchase Clene Nanomedicine Preferred Stock were converted to warrants to purchase the Company's Common Stock (see Note 10).
-Upon conversion, the Company assessed the features of the warrants and determined that they qualify for classification as permanent equity upon the closing of the Reverse Recapitalization, the warrants to fair value one final time upon the close of the
+Upon the closing of the Reverse Recapitalization (see Note 1), and as pursuant to the Merger Agreement, all of the outstanding Clene Nanomedicine Preferred Stock was converted to the Company's Common Stock and the Clene Nanomedicine Preferred Stock warrants to purchase the Company's Common Stock (see Note 10).
+Upon conversion, the Company assessed the features of the warrants and determined that they qualify for classification as permanent equity upon the closing of the Reverse Recapitalization, and recognized a loss of \$14.6 million for the year ended December 31, 2020, within other income, (expense), net on the consolidated statements of operations and comprehensive loss.
+Upon the closing of the Reverse Recapitalization, the warrant liability was reclassified to additional paid-in capital (see Notes 1 and 17).